ropensci-archive/ambassador-packet/README.md

 ⚠

-The ambassador program is now closed
+The ambassador program is now closed.

 ⚠